 Healing Hotels offer comprehensive holistic health programs around the globe.
-These, often personalized, programs bring body and mind back on track and stimulate the power of self-healing.
+These, often personalized, programs of wellbeing travel bring body and mind back on track and stimulate the power of self-healing.
 Of course this needs time.
-Well-being cannot be a quick fix.
+Wellbeing cannot be a quick fix.
 Long-term thinking is always at the heart of a program.
 We need to get to the root of the issue to achieve results.
 Focusing on treating merely the symptoms will not achieve the desired results.

 Appreciating our own body, mind and soul helps us to create a deeper understanding about our lives, needs and true desires.
 The further our development progresses, the less we are entangled in things that do not concern us.